jonathanolson/slither/notes/patterns.md

   - Rules Solver!
     - (for plugging into the UI, puzzle generation, difficulty estimation(!))
     - Performance: PatternRule.withRulesApplied
+      - Looks so much like [LinClosure] noted from LinCbO paper.
       -
       - Make sure to combine embedded rules that have the same embedded input feature set
       -